ibm-cloud-docs/power-iaas/configuring-custom-image.md

 - You must have a basic understanding of [IBM Cloud Object Storage](/docs/services/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage) concepts.
 - If you do not have an existing AIX or IBM i image, you can use IBM® PowerVC™ to capture and export an image for use with a {{site.data.keyword.powerSys_notm}}.
 For more information, see [Capturing a virtual machine](https://www.ibm.com/support/knowledgecenter/en/SSXK2N_1.4.2/com.ibm.powervc.standard.help.doc/powervc_capturing_hmc.html){: new_window}{: external} and [Exporting images](https://www.ibm.com/support/knowledgecenter/en/SSXK2N_1.4.2/com.ibm.powervc.standard.help.doc/powervc_export_image_hmc.html){: new_window}{: external}.
 - Alternatively, if you have already deployed a virtual server instance, you can capture it and redeploy a new virtual server instance.
-To accomplish this, you can use the [{{site.data.keyword.cloud}} CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started){: new_window}{: external} to capture a virtual server instance.
+To accomplish this, you can use the [{{site.data.keyword.cloud}} CLI](/docs/cli?topic=cli-getting-started){: new_window}{: external} to capture a virtual server instance.
-- You must verify that your AIX or IBM i OS technology level is supported on the Power Systems hardware that you selected in the **Machine Type** field.
+- You must verify that your AIX, IBM i, or Linux OS technology level is supported on the Power Systems hardware that you selected in the **Machine Type** field.

 The supported AIX and IBM i operating system versions depend on the IBM Power Systems hardware that you select for the {{site.data.keyword.powerSys_notm}}: S922 (9009-22A), E880 (9119-MHE), or E980 (9080-M9S - Frankfurt only).
 To view a list of the supported AIX and IBM i operating system technology levels, see the following system software maps: